 So you’re looking to form an LLC in Connecticut.
 Great idea!
-Forming an LLC opens the door for tax savings, limited liability, and security to personal assets.
-In 2019, Connecticut did away with its business entity tax, and is a great destination to incorporate your LLC.
+Forming an LLC opens the door for tax savings, limited liability, and security to your personal assets.
+In 2019, Connecticut did away with its business entity tax.
+The State is a great destination to incorporate your LLC.
 However, the procedure may seem a bit tedious.

 This article will act as your detailed yet straightforward guide and walk you through the different steps involved in forming an LLC in Connecticut.

 What’s in a name?
 Well, the identity of your company.
 The first step in setting up your LLC is to name your business.
 A good name will help your LLC to have brand value in the market.